-For Immediate Release May 1, 2013
+For Immediate Release November 23, 2012

 MADISON SQUARE PARK CONSERVANCY'S MAD.
 SQ.
-ART PRESENTS ORLY GENGER: RED, YELLOW AND BLUE

-May 2 - September 8, 2013
+ART PRESENTS ORLY GENGER: RED, YELLOW AND BLUE May 2 - September 8, 2013

-Site-specific installation featuring 1.4 million feet of layered, painted, and knotted rope -the total footage enough to span the length of Manhattan nearly 20x's over-transforms Madison Square Park
+Site-specific installation featuring 1.4 million feet of layered, painted, and knotted rope -the total footage enough to span the length of Manhattan nearly 20x's over-to transform Madison Square Park

-Installation Celebrates First-Ever Mad.
+Installation To Mark First-Ever Mad.
 Sq.
 Art Traveling Commission

-New York-New York City Officials and the Madison Square Park Conservancy gathered on Wednesday, May 1, 2013, for the inauguration of Red, Yellow and Blue (2013) by artist Orly Genger.
-A commission of the Conservancy's Mad.
+New York-Madison Square Park Conservancy's Mad.
 Sq.
-Art program, the large-scale work features the artist's renowned usage of intricately hand-knotted nautical rope covered in paint, transforming the park's lush lawns into colorfully lined chambers.
-The work will remain on view in Madison Square Park daily from May 2 through September 8, 2013 before traveling to Massachusetts's deCordova Sculpture Park and Museum in October 2013 as the first touring commission of Mad.
+Art announces a new installation for Spring and Summer 2013 by New York-based artist Orly Genger.
+The monumental commission entitled Red, Yellow and Blue will feature the artist's renowned usage of intricately hand-knotted nautical rope covered in paint, creating a work that will transform the park's lush lawns into colorfully-lined chambers.
+The work will remain on view daily from May 2 through September 8, 2013 in Madison Square Park.
+Following its New York run, the installation will travel to the deCordova Sculpture Park and Museum outside of Boston in October 2013, marking the first Mad.
 Sq.
-Art.
+Art commission to tour.

 Genger's work artfully transcends the perceived limits of the materials she employs.
 This Mad.
 Sq.
-Art commission consists of 1.4 million feet of knotted rope-the total length equating to nearly 20 times the length of Manhattan-covered in more than 3,000 gallons of paint, and weighing more than 100,000 pounds.
+Art commission will consist of 1.4 million feet of rope-the total length equating to nearly 20 times the length of Manhattan-covered in over 3,000 gallons of paint, and weighing over an astounding 100,000 pounds.
 Red, Yellow and Blue employs repurposed rope collected from hundreds of miles up and down the Eastern seaboard, bringing elements of the coastline to the urban setting of Madison Square Park.
-Together, three separate undulating structures of layered rope shaped on-site by the artist redefines the Park's landscape, creating interactive environments that invite visitors to explore both exposed and hidden spaces, encouraging them to navigate and experience Madison Square Park anew.
+Together, three separate undulating structures of layered rope shaped onsite by the artist will redefine the landscape of the park, creating interactive environments that will invite visitors to explore both exposed and hidden spaces, encouraging them to navigate and experience Madison Square Park anew.